-Special Events - 18.2% increase (based on 2023 projection with added OOTC)
+Special Events - 7.9% increase (based on 2024 yearend projection)

-The net revenue of \$294,505 from Special Events was developed with a vision to maintain a 15% fundraising objective leveraging community confidence in our mission and H4Y's ability to elevate greater donor/community engagement.
-A Night 4 Hope's move in 2023 to Bunker Hills Event Center was a strong success allowing over 100 additional participates to attend.
-We plan to hold the April 2024 event at the Bunker Hills Event Center.
-We will add peer-to-peer fundraising to the Fall Darkest Night 4K.
+The net revenue of \$290,500 is down \$4,000 from 2024 budget but was developed with a vision to maintain an under 13% fundraising objective.
+H4Y's vision is to leverage community confidence in our mission ultimately strengthening H4Y's ability to elevate greater donor/community engagement.
+A Night 4 Hope and the Darkest Night 4K will continue to be offered at the Bunker Hills Event Center.
+Sponsorship focus at our events is priority we will focus on at a leadership level.
+We will continue to offer and evaluate peer-to-peer fundraising at the Fall Darkest Night 4K and the Out of The Cold events.
 The community led events of The Heartland Tire Golf Classic, Hunt 4 HOPE, and Clays 4 HOPE will require staff to support and steward appreciation while stepping out of the event details.
-Out of the Cold will be moved back in the Special Events category with a vision to elevate the peer-to-peer fundraising strategy.
 All Special Events will be assessed for enhancement opportunities while always educating the community on the why of H4Y.

-- A Night 4 HOPE \$130,390net
+- A Night 4 HOPE \$132,000net

-- Hunt 4 HOPE \$30,450net
+- Hunt 4 HOPE \$40,000net

-- Darkest Night 4K \$45,000net
+- Darkest Night 4K \$35,000net

-- Clays Hunt 4 HOPE \$50,000net
+- Clays Hunt 4 HOPE \$34,000net

-- Out of the Cold \$40,800net
+- Out of the Cold \$44,500net

 - General special events open to community led events with no staff engagement

-Program Service Revenue - 17.1% increase (based on 2023 projection)
+Program Service Revenue - .8% increase (based on 2024 projection)

-The budgeted revenue of \$143,200 for Program Services Revenue represents the rental income and supplemental services subsidy payment for the HOPE Place housing units.
-We have instituted a monthly receivable process when working with youth in the onboarding process and when in arrears of owed rent.
+The budgeted revenue of \$149,843 for Program Services Revenue represents the rental income and supplemental services subsidy payment for the HOPE Place housing units.
+We continue with a monthly receivable process when working with youth in the onboarding process and when in arrears of owed rent.
 We were realistic in our planning to accommodate for youth transition on an annual basis.